 Getting a good icon designed isn’t that difficult.
 It is perhaps the cheapest and the easiest tweak that you can implement right away.
 Get a good icon designed and start your app journey on the right foot.

 The description text is usually sort but that said it can’t be without keywords.
-Optimize the description section with relevant keywords but do note that people actually read it, so make it readable too.
-Choose some keywords that are both relevant and makes sense while reading the text.
+Optimize the description section with relevant keywords but do note that people read it, so make it readable too.
+Choose some keywords that are both relevant and make sense while reading the text.

-In Google play there isn’t any place to add the keywords, so whatever you place in your description – especially the first few lines, usually goes into the keywords.
+In Google Play Store there isn’t any place to add the keywords, so whatever you place in your description – especially the first few lines, usually goes into the keywords.
 So be careful while you pen down this description section.

 People have limited time on their hands and it is unlikely that they will flip through your unlimited screenshots about your app.
 However, in case they do – feel free to add as many screenshots as you wish – just make sure to keep some really good ones in the first few shots.
 If your first screenshot is catchy, you are already ahead of your competition.

 As always, most people will close your video in seconds – so either you catch their attention or you don’t.
-Make a really good video – it might cost you, but it will be worth it’s cost.
-Keep it very sort and right on the point, especially in the first few seconds.
+Make a really good video – it might cost you, but it will be worth its cost.
+Keep it very short and right to the point, especially in the first few seconds.

-I won’t really suggest to jack up the reviews, rather try getting some good reviews from people who have used your app.
-These people can be your social media connections or bloggers whom you can outreach and request to test drive your app.
-There are many ways to get reviews, it is up to you on how you approach it.
+I won’t suggest jacking up the reviews, rather try getting some good reviews from people who have used your app.
+These people can be your social media connections or bloggers whom you can reach and request to test drive your app.
+There are many ways to get reviews, it is up to you how you approach it.

-While you can’t do much about the actual review but you can surely add your own reply to it.
+While you can’t do much about the actual review you can surely add your reply to it.
 This feature is excellent, it is like blog commenting!

-This reply to reviews helps in multiple ways, firstly the people who are adding their reviews – when they see timely response it motivates them and this connect that you make with your users is truly great.
+This reply to reviews helps in multiple ways, firstly the people who are adding their reviews – when they see timely responses it motivates them, and this connection that you make with your users is truly great.
 Other people see the conversation and they immediately see a community flourishing and they jump right in.

 If there is one metric that tells an app is a success or a failure is its download numbers.
 If your app is huge then your downloads will be in millions and these are the type of apps that people use without really worrying about anything because millions of people have already tried and tested out the app before you do.

-Do note that jacking up the download numbers by methods that are best not discussed here can be really bad for your apps future.
+Do note that jacking up the download numbers by methods that are best not discussed here can be bad for your app’s future.
 The algorithm that Google uses to determine whether your app should get more visibility or not depends a lot on how people interact with your app.
 Guess what happens when you pay someone to download your app?
 Exactly, they delete it right off!
-That is a huge signal that your app is such a turn off.
+That is a huge signal that your app is such a turn-off.

 Let people download your app if they are genuinely interested in it.

-These are just the basic tips to get started with the app store.
+These are just the basic tips to get started with the Google Play Store.
 Once your app starts to see some traction, it is time to start figuring out a marketing plan that speeds up the downloads and app usage further.